galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > <question-title></question-title>
 > 1. Which plot type was best for annotating clusters?
-> 2. Are you happy with this clustering? <span class='Separate-Preprocessing-Steps'>What about for for cluster 0, the CD4NaiveT cells, which had a lot of ribosomal genes in its top markers list?</span><span class='SCTransform'></span>
+> 2. Are you happy with this clustering - even for cluster <span class='Separate-Preprocessing-Steps'>0</span><span class='SCTransform'>2</span>0, the CD4NaiveT cells, which had a lot of ribosomal genes in its top markers list?
 > > <solution-title></solution-title>
 > > 1.
 The best type of plot for identifying cell types can depend on your data as well as your own personal preferences.
 You might find one plot easier to interpret than another.
 It can also be helpful to create different types of plots as some patterns may be clearer on one type while others are clearer on another.
 It's also good to be able to confirm your interpretation on multiple plots!
 > > UMAP plots are often used to provide a quick and memorable overview of the data, but it can be tricky to match the expression patterns to the clusters, especially given the limitations of these plots - some cells can be hidden, adjacent clusters can blend into each other, and we can't rely on the 2D plot to accurately represent all the relationships between cells and clusters.
 > > Violin plots present each cluster separately, so they can make it easier to differentiate between clusters.
 Since every cluster is given the same amount of space on the plot, no matter how many cells it contains, violin plots can also make it easier to see what's going on with smaller clusters.
 We can also get a clearer idea of how much variation there is within and between clusters, although some of the points may still be hidden behind others.
 > > Heatmaps can give us the best overview of the variation between cells as each cell is given its own little section on the plot.
 We can see how consistently the markers are expressed within the cluster and how common it is for cells outside the cluster to express the same genes.
 We can also see the overall patterns as blocks of cells with similar expression profiles, including the clusters that share similar patterns.
 However, heatmaps can be less useful if we want to focus on individual cells or genes, as it can be hard to pick out details.
 > > 2.
 We should be happy with the results of our clustering as they match up with what we already know about PBMCs.
 We have been able to annotate each cluster as a different cell type based on a supervised approach - and we could do the same using an unsupervised approach.
 The decisions we made along the way, such as the number of PCs we used and how many nearest neighbors we looked for have worked well.
 We even identified some subtypes of T cells, although we were able to separate out more of these when we used SCTransform.
-> > <span class='Separate-Preprocessing-Steps'>On the separate preprocessing route, even though many of the top markers for cluster 0 were from ribosomal genes, we were still able to identify it as a specific cell type.
-Cluster 0 represents our population of Naive CD4+ T cells.
+> > Even though many of the top markers for cluster <span class='Separate-Preprocessing-Steps'>0</span><span class='SCTransform'>2</span> were from ribosomal genes, we were still able to identify it as a specific cell type.
+It represents our population of Naive CD4+ T cells.
 If we search online to learn a bit more about this cell type, we'll quickly find that it is known to have lots of ribosomes, so in this case, we can be confident that the high expression of ribosomal genes in these cells is due to real biological differences between cell types, rather than a problem with our data.
-If we weren't able to assign a cell type to cluster 0, for example because it expressed a mix of markers for different types, then we would come to a different conclusion!</span><span class='SCTransform'></span>
+If we weren't able to assign a cell type to this cluster, for example because it expressed a mix of markers for different types, then we would come to a different conclusion!
 > > If we couldn't see strong associations between our clusters and the different cell types that we expect to see in the dataset, then this would be very suspicious - did something go wrong with our experiment or analysis?
 We would need to go back and try to identify the problem to see if we can fix it.
 If the problem isn't too bad, we might just need to change some of the clustering parameters to get clusters that make biological sense - maybe we would need to use more PCs, look for more/fewer nearest neighbors, or simply change the resolution.
 If the problem is more serious, we might need to recheck the quality of our data or make bigger changes to the analysis.
 > {: .solution}
 {: .question}